Microplastics

 Additional Information

 The HERA-MP (Holistic Environmental Risk Assessment for MicroPlastic in the terrestrial environment) project is applying Organisation for Economic Co-operation and Development (OECD)/ International Organization for Standardization (ISO) standardized effect test systems to several types of microplastic in the context of agricultural practices.
 These include environmentally-relevant microplastics and a subset of microplastics with specific compositions, sizes and shapes.
-Testing will focus on heterogenous mixtures of particles, which will be used to develop the risk assessment framework; and select, homogenously distributed microplastics, to evaluate potential toxicological mechanisms of action based on properties such as size, shape and composition.
+Testing will focus on heterogeneous mixtures of particles, which will be used to develop the risk assessment framework; and select, homogeneously distributed microplastics, to evaluate potential toxicological mechanisms of action based on properties such as size, shape and composition.
 This will supplement information from the critical review of the literature.

 Further details are available here.